Rami3ll/Rami3ll.github.io/_posts/2022-4-28-NahamConCTF.md

 there are esentially 3 ways to exit vim: you could either::
 - :wq -- to write and save  (include the ":")
 - :q! -- force quit     (include the ":")
-- ZZ (capital " ee zee") this saves and quits.
+- ZZ (capital "zee zee") this saves and quits.
 (My personal favourite)

  #### Crash Override
   This was personally my favourite task, if how I solved it was the intended way?
 I have no idea but keep reading you might learn a new netcat trick! hehee:)